chromium/chromium/tools/metrics/actions/README.md

 emitted when you expect and not emitted otherwise.

 If this is a general UI surface, please try to check every platform.
-In particular, check Windows (Views-based platforms), Mac (non-Views), Android phone (yet other UI wrapper code), Android tablet (often triggers look-alike but different menus), and iOS (yet more different UI wrapper code).
+In particular, check Windows (Views-based platforms), Android phone (yet other UI wrapper code), Android tablet (often triggers look-alike but different menus), and iOS (yet more different UI wrapper code).

 Also, check that your new user action is not mostly redundant in light of existing user actions (see [advice above](#Try-to-avoid-redundant-emits)) and